Seme4eg/vim/01_advanced.md

 - A-Z - same as (a-z) but append
   + _Example_: you copied something in 'a' register, now if you copy something in 'A' register it will apend to what is already copied.
-- "/ - current search pattern
-- "- - small delete
 - "_ - the black hole register (_) - deleting in this register actually **deletes**
+- "* - system clipboard register

 `:reg` -> view the contents of registers

 **`C-r` in INSERT mode puts user in " mode (being able to paste from any register)**

+- `C-r C-o reg `- insert from a register *without* autoindent
+- `C-r C-p reg` - insert from a register with Vim doing 'the right thing'

 > and the thing above also works in vim command line